raharrasy/RL2019-BaseCodes/Exercise4/README.md

 ![Visualization of MOVE Actions](images/MoveActions.png?raw=true)

+Initially, agents will not be initialized in the same grid as the ball.
+However, if an agent managed to arrive at the same grid as the ball, the ball will have the same position as that agent from that point onwards.
+This is as if the agent now dribbles the ball.

 ## Reward Functions
 Agents only receive non-zero rewards at the completion of each episode.
 In this case, producing a goal while an agent of the team successfully covers the defending player will result in a reward of **+1**.
 However, if a ball-carrying agent occupies the same grid as the defending player, it will result in a penalty to both controlled agents.